 Unless a call is received from state officials to stay the execution, the execution proceeds as planned.
-While a lethal-injection machine exists, and was once used by several states, most states now opt to perform the injections manually due to the fear of mechanical failure.
-Usually an execution team comprises prison employees.
+While a lethal injection machine exists and was once used by several states, most states now opt to manually perform the injections due to the fear of mechanical failure.
+Usually, an execution team comprises prison employees.
 Some states use the same personnel for every execution, while others rotate the duty among several employees.

 The execution team is either in a separate room or behind a curtain and cannot be seen by witnesses or the condemned.
 In some cases, the executioners may wear a hood to conceal their identity.
 At the warden’s signal, the execution team will begin injecting lethal doses of two or three drugs into the IVs.
 Some states use multiple executioners, all of whom inject drugs into an IV tube — but only one of the executioners is actually delivering the lethal injection.
-None of the executioners know who has delivered the lethal dose and who has injected drugs into a dummy bag.
+None of the executioners know who has delivered the lethal dose and injected drugs into a dummy bag.

 The drugs are administered, in this order: